 Following the Mid Staffordshire inquiry, recommendations, analysis and reports, raising concerns remains an issue in the NHS.
-Within the Compassion in Practice Strategy is a set of implementation plans, one in which focusses on improving the staff experience in the workplace.
+Within the Compassion in Practice Strategy was a set of implementation plans, one in which focussed on improving the staff experience in the workplace.
 NHS Employers delivered this campaign on behalf of NHS England.

 Read the NHS Employers response to the DH consultation on the implementation of recommendations, principles and actions set out in the Freedom to Speak Up report.
 Our response was informed through strong engagement with employers, particularly the Draw the line event held in April 2015.

 We would like to hear from you